 Facebook Messenger is just one example of a chatbot.
 While most people use it to have private conversations with friends, and family, you can also use it to purchase items.
 For example, stores like Nordstrom’s now allow customers to talk directly to staff about an item seen on the website.
 But, that’s not all.
 You can now search for travel accommodations, check today’s weather forecast, and look for answers to your health questions.
 The possibilities are endless.

 Chatbots have become popular among customers who shop online through their smartphone, as well.
 In fact, according to Adweek.com, more than one-third of shoppers are now willing to use chatbots to purchase items.
 Some are even willing to spend over $50 using a chatbot.
 But, it’s not just clothing store customers.
 People are now using chatbots to call for rides, and get flowers.
 In fact, almost 60 percent of customers said they are also willing to get suggestions from chatbots based on the items they look at or purchase.
+As for businesses, chatbots do make great customer service easier: they speak multiple languages, respond 24/7, and rarely require any coding skills to install.
+Chatbot pricing is generally quite flexible, too, and it is fairly easy to find your perfect tool.

 However, retailers need to be careful.
 The same source states that 73 percent of users will not use a company’s chatbot if something goes wrong.
 Additionally, many people said they consider chatbots invasive if they remember prior purchases.
 Thus, it is essential for companies to make sure their chatbots work correctly.
 Companies should also inform the customer about what information is being used, and the purpose for that information.
 Doing so should alleviate the customer’s concerns.